fqd511/scheduler/README.md

 ### Todo

 - [ ] integret notion handler into another lib
-- [ ] set auto-commit bot on a physical mechine
+- [ ] set auto-commit bot on a physical machine